You’d call it lost but that’s such an ugly word. Lost. What you are, where you are.

-A critter rustles the branches above the open moon roof.
+Something rustles branches outside the open moon roof.
 Your father looks up, around.
 His uncertainty crystallizes into confusion.
 He reaches to open the door, hesitates.
 “Are we here?
 Why aren’t we moving?”

 You forgot you were stopped.
-Stuck again.
-You gun it in reverse to exit the ditch.
-The car inches downhill, around the black hulk that made you brake so hard.
+You gun it in reverse to exit the latest ditch then inch around the black hulk that made you brake so hard.
 A big flat rectangle with sandbags straddling its metal feet.
-The back of a road sign, perhaps.
+The back of another road sign, perhaps.

-The dashboard warning light pops on and, in the dimness, you squint.
-You brake gently, try/fail to interpret the warning light symbol.
+A dashboard warning light pops on and you squint, try/fail to interpret the warning light symbol.
 “An exclamation point in a – horseshoe?
 Can you check the manual for what it means when that light goes on?”

 His body remains solid but his attention has become translucent.

 “In the glove box?
 Dad?”

 He extracts the manual.
 He studies the blank white cover then opens the book sideways like a centerfold.
 “I don’t get it.”

 Can he no longer read?
 You tilt your head to read sideways and get his help to advance the pages.
 When you reach the explanations of warning lights, you discover, “Something is wrong with the tire pressure.”

 “The way you’ve been driving,” he agrees.